Jarmos-san/hugo-blog/content/posts/using-github-actions-to-deploy-a-fastapi-project-to-heroku.md

 To answer this drawback, Heroku does provide integrated builds on their platform which are triggered on every push to GitHub.
 And you could even set it up so the build starts only after test suite passes.
 But, I find it cumbersome & the extra set of work should be avoided in the first place, if possible.

-Hence, we'll be using the [`heroku-deploy`](https://github.com/akhileshns/heroku-deploy) Action by [AkhileshNS](https://github.com/AkhileshNS).
+Hence, we'll be using the [`heroku-deploy`][Akhileshns/heroku-deploy] Action by [AkhileshNS][AkhileshNS GitHub Profile].
 It's a Node.js application which makes `git` command invocations just as you would while using the Heroku CLI.

 Further, to keep things simple & to-the-point, our FastAPI app is a single file with no more than 8 lines of code!